Charles Polk Jr.

-Early life and family
+Early life and education

 Polk was born near Bridgeville, Delaware, son of Charles and Mary Manlove Polk.
 The Polk family originally came from Scotland and U.S. President James K. Polk was a distant cousin.
-Robert Polk settled in Somerset County, Maryland in 1660 and the Delaware family descended from him.
-Charles Polk, Sr. was a veteran of the American Revolution, having served in Colonel David Hall's regiment in 1777.
+Robert Polk settled in Somerset County, in the Province of Maryland, in 1660 and the Delaware family descended from him.
+Charles Polk Sr. was a veteran of the American Revolution, serving in Colonel David Hall's regiment in 1777.
 He was a large landowner in the Bridgeville area, served eight years in the State House, and was a member of the Delaware Constitutional Convention of 1792.

-After his father's death in 1795, Charles Jr. attended Westtown Boarding School in Chester County, Pennsylvania and then studied Law with Kensey Johns, Sr., but never practiced.
-By 1812 he was the owner of the Knife and Fork Tavern near Bridgeville.
-He married Mary Elizabeth Purnell and they had nine children, including, Charles, William Alexander, and Theodore.
-In 1816 Polk purchased a large tract of land at Big Stone Beach, near Milford, in what is now Milford Hundred, in Kent County, Delaware.
-He established his residence there on Delaware Bay.
-They were members of the Presbyterian Church.
+After his father's death in 1795, Charles Jr. attended Westtown Boarding School in Chester County, Pennsylvania, and then studied law with Kensey Johns Sr., but never practiced.
+By 1812, he was the owner of the Knife and Fork Tavern near Bridgeville, Delaware.

+Career

-Professional and political career
+Political career

 Polk was a member of the Federalist Party, which was the majority party in Kent and Sussex County, but was nearly matched in popularity statewide by the Democratic-Republican Party because of that party's strength in New Castle County.
 As a result, statewide elections were usually close and hard-fought.
 Delaware was the last state in the country to have an effective Federalist Party, it having virtually disappeared everywhere else.
-By 1827 members of the old Jeffersonian Democratic-Republican Party had split into a Jacksonian, or Democratic faction or an Adams/Clay faction, known initially as the National Republicans, and later as Whigs.
+By 1827, members of the old Jeffersonian Democratic-Republican Party had split into a Jacksonian, or Democratic faction or an Adams/Clay faction, known initially as the National Republicans, and later as Whigs.
 The remaining Federalists, which were many in Delaware, did likewise.

-Polk, and most of the Federalists in Delaware, joined the Adams/Clay faction, and began a National Republican, then Whig ascendancy in Delaware politics.
+Polk and most of the Federalists in Delaware joined the Adams/Clay faction, and began a National Republican, then Whig ascendancy in Delaware politics.
 Like the Federalists, the Whigs were especially strong in Kent and Sussex County, but were nearly matched by the new Democratic Party majority in New Castle.
 The upstate /downstate competition continued as before, just under new names.

 Polk first represented Sussex County, and served two terms in the State House in the 1814 and 1815 sessions.
 After moving to Kent County he was elected to the State House again, this time from Kent County.
 He served two more terms in the 1818 and 1824 sessions.
 Polk was also elected to the Kent County Levy Court in 1819.
 In 1824 he was elected to the State Senate and served one term including the 1825, 1826 and 1827 sessions.
 He was the Speaker in the 1826 session.